Illinois House of Representatives: Cutback Amendment of 1980

 The Cutback Amendment was proposed to abolish Illinois's use of Cumulative Voting and multi-member districts.

 Since its passage in 1980, representatives have been elected from 118 single-member districts formed by dividing the 59 Senate districts in half, a method known as nesting.
 Each senator is "associated" with two representatives.

 Since the adoption of the Cutback Amendment, there have been proposals by some major political figures in Illinois to bring back multi-member districts.
 A task force led by former governor Jim Edgar and former federal judge Abner Mikva issued a report in 2001 calling for the revival of cumulative voting, in part because it appears that such a system increases the representation of racial minorities in elected office.
 The Chicago Tribune editorialized in 1995 that the multi-member districts elected with cumulative voting produced better legislators.
 Others have argued that the now-abandoned system provided for greater stability in the lower house.

 The Democratic Party won a majority of House seats in 1982.
 Except for a brief two-year period of Republican control from 1995 to 1997, the Democrats have held the majority since then.

 Firsts

 The first two African-American legislators in Illinois were John W. E. Thomas, first elected in 1876, and George French Ecton, elected in 1886.
-In 1922, Lottie Holman O'Neill became the first woman elected to the Illinois House of Representatives.
+In 1922, Lottie Holman O'Neill became the first woman elected to the Illinois House of Representatives (she was elected in the first election in which women could vote or run for election).
 In 1958, Floy Clements became the first African American woman to serve as state Representative.
 In 1982, Joseph Berrios became the first Hispanic American state representative.
 Theresa Mah became the first Asian American to serve in the Illinois House when she was sworn into office January 10, 2017.
+On January 11, 2023, Abdelnasser Rashid and Nabeela Syed became the first representatives in the Illinois General Assembly of Muslim faith, with Rashid becoming the first Palestinian-American representative to serve in the Illinois legislative body.